Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 ## <a href="#thanks"></a>VI.
 Special thanks

 - The whole Nintendo Switch modding and homebrew scenes
-- Big thanks to exelix and Migush for helping me improving my skills at theme modding
+- Big thanks to exelix and Migush for all the tips